aisbergen/educational_platform_service/courses-service/README.md

 # courses-service

-## Описание
+## Description

-Микросервис предназначен для создания, получения, обновления и удаления курсов. Он также взаимодействует с другим микросервисом student-service для получения информации о студентах, записанных на курс.
+The microservice is designed to create, receive, update and delete courses.
+It also interacts with another student-service microservice to get information about the students enrolled in the course.

-## Технологии
+## Technologies

-В проекте использованы следующие технологии:
+The following technologies were used in the project:
-  *  Gin - веб-фреймворк на языке Go для создания HTTP-серверов и обработки маршрутов
+   * Gin is a Go web framework for building HTTP servers and handling routes
-  *  PostgreSQL - система управления базами данных, используемая для хранения информации о курсах
+   * PostgreSQL is a database management system used to store course information
-  *  Docker Compose - инструмент для определения и запуска многоконтейнерных Docker-приложений
+   * Docker Compose - a tool for defining and running multi-container Docker applications
-  *  HTTP-запросы - используются для взаимодействия с микросервисами
+   * HTTP requests - used to interact with microservices